nginxinc/nginx-openid-connect/README.md

     * Modify the upstream group to match your backend site or app
     * Configure the preferred listen port and enable SSL/TLS configuration
     * Modify all of the `set $oidc_` directives to match your IdP.
+    * Set a unique value for $oidc_hmac_key to ensure unpredicatable nonce

   * **openid_connect.server_conf** - this is the NGINX configuration for handling the various stages of OpenID Connect authorization code flow
     * Modify the `add_header Set-Cookie` directives with appropriate cookie flags, e.g. Domain; Path; Secure;